Rasmus-Dahlkvist/rock-paper-scissors/README.md

     ![Gameplay area started](readme-images/gameplay-area-two.png)

 - Pop-ups displaying if you won or lost the game
-    - Pop-up gives you the option to Cancel to wiew your points or Ok to play again.
+    - Pop-up gives you two options:
+        - Cancel to wiew your points
+        - Ok to play again.

 ![Pop-up for when you win](readme-images/you-won.png)
 ![Pop-up for when you lose](readme-images/you-lost.png)